Charge and Vision

 • Honor Heman M. Sweatt by creating the Heman M. Sweatt Entrance to T.S.
 Painter Hall as the main entrance on 24th Street; placing a statue of Mr. Sweatt near the entrance; and then reimagining, redesigning, and rededicating a major space in the building as an exhibit and gathering place where we will tell the story of the U.S. Supreme Court case Sweatt v.
 Painter.
 This will recognize Mr. Sweatt’s courage and leadership in changing the world through the 1950 case that he won, allowing him and other Black students to attend UT.
 This will also place Painter Hall within the context of our university’s resistance to integration under T.S.
 Painter’s presidency and, ultimately, to the Sweatt decision’s crucial role in integrating public education.

 • Honor the Precursors, the first Black undergraduates to attend The University of Texas at Austin, by commissioning a new monument on the East Mall.
-This will be the central feature of a larger space dedicated to the pioneering students and faculty members who helped move the university toward becoming more inclusive.
+This will be the central feature of a larger space dedicated to the pioneering students and faculty members who helped move the university.

 The Contextualization and Commemoration Initiative